Moszkowizz/Formula1/README.md

 ## Changelog

+### v1.0.2
+Don't trigger flows after race start.
+Various small bug fixes

 ### v1.0.0.
 First release

 ## Note
-This project is created as a hobby project.
+This project is created in our free time.
 Athom will not support this app!
 However, you may contact the developers should you experience any bugs.